LunarG/VulkanSamples/layers/vk_validation_layer_details.md

 ### MemTracker Overview

 The MemTracker layer tracks memory objects and references and validates that they are managed correctly by the application.
-This includes tracking object bindings, memory hazards, and memory object lifetimes..
+This includes tracking object bindings, memory hazards, and memory object lifetimes.
 MemTracker validates several other hazard-related issues related to command buffers, fences, and memory mapping.

 ### MemTracker Details Table